fedidat/HexoSite/source/_posts/60-concurrent-modification-exception.md

 can't modify an array within a "for-each" loop!

 Of course, you could argue that this might make sense, but it caught me off guard.
-So that's one to remeber.
+So that's one to remember.

 For example, this code throws a `ConcurrentModificationException`: